Green valley galaxies in the cosmic web: internal versus environmental quenching: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

+We thank the anonymous reviewer for the valuable comments and suggestions that helped us to improve the manuscript.
 The authors thank the SDSS and Galaxy Zoo team for making the data publicly available.
 We also greatly acknowledge the efforts of the Galaxy Zoo and Galaxy Zoo 2 volunteers for the detailed visual morphological classifications of the SDSS galaxies.

 BP would like to acknowledge financial support from the SERB, DST, Government of India through the project CRG/2019/001110.
 BP would also like to acknowledge IUCAA, Pune for providing support through associateship programme.